lighteagle/farmer-collection-basic-python/README.md

 ### Features

-- **Create** new farmer records with fields: ID, Name, Age, Commodity, Village, and Kabupaten.
+- **Create** new farmer records with fields: ID, Name, Age, Commodity, Village, and District.
 - **Read** and display all farmer records in a formatted table.
 - **Update** existing farmer records.
 - **Delete** farmer records.
-- **Search** farmer records based on Name, Commodity, Village, or Kabupaten.
+- **Search** farmer records based on Name, Commodity, Village, or District.

 ### Farmer Data Fields